-The truth is that every buyer will go through a series of touches in a sort of logical order.
-Some buyers will need more touches than others because it's a buying journey -- open-world style, not a single, well-trodden path.
+Every buyer will go through a series of touches in a sort of logical order.
+Some buyers will need more touches than others because it's a buying journey — open-world style, not a single, well-trodden path.

 You also have touchpoints after the sale.
 These are critical to retaining customers and generating social proof that attracts new customers.
 These B2B customer journey touchpoints include thank you letters, surveys, onboarding, upselling, and continued engagement through social media.